-Sentence Note: This was a line to a very old ramen commercial which would air on TV.
-As you can see, when なんどき is used not to literally ask for the time, but to ask “what time is it” as in what’s supposed to be going on.
-This, in normally conversation, would be conveyed with the phrase どの時.
+Sentence Note: This was a line to an old ramen commercial on TV.
+As you can see, when なんどき is used to ask “what time is it” as in what’s supposed to be going on.
+This, in normal conversation, would be conveyed by どの時.

 I also have no clue when it’ll become needed.

 It is not necessarily the case that you will never get into an accident.